nuxy/nodejs-restful-jsonapi-seed/README.md

 This package provides _everything_ you need to quickly build your application using a consistent and secure set of standards.

-> Why use Babel, and not TypeScript?

-If you are using [JSDoc tags](https://jsdoc.app/about-block-inline-tags.html) and an IDE/Editor that supports Intellisense (code completion and typing).
-Complexity like this is not necessary.

 > How do you set-up this package to use a custom database?

 You can update the [database wrapper](https://github.com/nuxy/nodejs-restful-jsonapi-seed/blob/master/src/lib/Database.js) example to use any [DBMS](https://www.npmjs.com/search?q=dbms) package available while  extending the application [SessionStore](https://github.com/nuxy/nodejs-restful-jsonapi-seed/blob/master/src/lib/SessionStore.js) to use a compatible [Connection Session Store](https://github.com/expressjs/session#compatible-session-stores) module.